 Republicans Reagan, Bush Sr., Ford and Nixon never managed to have their party run Congress, but another Southern Democrat, Jimmy Carter, did so during all four of his years in office, which he came into in the election following Watergate and the end of the American-Vietnam War.

 It probably also helped that, unlike Clinton’s — and even Obama’s — feigned religiosity, Carter was a devout Southern Democrat.
 (It is notable also, by the way, that the past four Democrats who have won presidential elections — or five, if you count Gore — were Southern Democrats.
-This is counting Obama as a Southern Democrat, which may not be entirely unfair; Hawaii is the southernmost state in the US, Obama was raised by his Kansas mother and grandparents and African American society in Illinois is recently rooted in the South.)
+This is counting Obama as a Southern Democrat, which may not be entirely unfair; Hawaii is the southernmost state, Obama was raised by his Kansas mother and grandparents and African American society in Illinois is recently rooted in the South.)

 Before that, though, one party controlling multiple branches of the government used to happen quite frequently.
 The Democrats dominated Washington during the eras around World War I, the Depression, World War II and most of the postwar generation while the Republicans dominated the post-Civil War generation and the Roaring Twenties, then took office again following Democratic president Harry Truman’s waging of the Korean War and Democratic president Johnson’s massive troop surge into Vietnam.